 With all the testing, poking and prodding, therapies and preparation, it seems like there are so many things “to do” or try in pregnancy.
 What about acupuncture?
-Clients have experienced the most amazing results just from those wee needles we use!
-Here are the most common questions I am asked in my practice as a naturopathic doctor.
+Pregnant folks have experienced the most amazing results just from those wee needles that naturopathic doctors use!
+Here are the most common questions that are asked to our naturopathic doctors at The WOMB.

 “I’ve heard acupuncture helps in pregnancy – is this true?
 Is it safe?”